rt219/The-Emergence-of-Objectness/README.md

 ## Testing with the released model
 We released our [YouTube-VOS trained model](https://frontiers.blob.core.windows.net/pretraining/checkpoints/amd_pretrained.pth) which can be used for zero-shot segmentation on single images or single videos, with channel 0 for the foreground prediction.

-`data_example/` provides the example for inference.
+Please download the released model and put it at the directory of this repository. `data_example/` provides the example data for inference.
 Here is the inference command example using the released model:

     PT_OUTPUT_DIR=output_test sh sh_train_pt_param.sh configs/config_test.py $GPU $port